shehabattia96/Bevy-AMR-Navigator/README.md

 - Next I'll make the AMR move towards the goal.
 I'll use Bevy's [eventing system](https://bevy-cheatbook.github.io/programming/events.html) to broadcast a goal.
 I'll add a simple vector subtraction from current position to the goal.
 We'll ignore obstacles for now.

 I went a step further and assigned the goal by clicking the mouse.
 I added the nice ground circle visual from the example.
 The robot is moving towards a goal, just not the right one atm.
+In retrospect, the mouse click right now uses window position im pixels, which needs to be converted to world position.

 ## Misc notes